 Bilingual headline

-Write the headline in both languages on one line or stacked: “Get a Free Quote / Obtenga una cotización gratis.”
-Makes the page feel inclusive before any selection is made.
+Write the headline in both languages, stacked or on one line: “Get a Free Quote / Obtenga una cotización gratis.”
+Makes the page feel inclusive before any selection.

 🔘